Tilling (Sussex): Tilling Gazette

 The local newspaper in the TV version was the Tilling Gazette and in the book Lucia's Progress it was the Hastings Chronicle but in Trouble for Lucia, this inexplicably became the Hampshire Argus (editor, Mr McConnell).
 (In Savory's adaptation for television, McConnell was introduced to Elizabeth Mapp by her intoxicated husband, Major Mapp-Flint, as "a veritable pilling of Tillar".)

 Imports from Riseholme

-The custom in Tilling of saying "au reservoir" as a valediction (in place of the French au revoir) was a feature of Miss Mapp, although it became apparent in Mapp and Lucia that it had originated with Lucia in Riseholme.
-It was transported to Tilling by Elizabeth Mapp who had stayed one summer at the Ambermere Arms in Riseholme.
+The custom of saying "au reservoir" as a valediction (in place of the French au revoir) was a feature of Miss Mapp, and Elizabeth Mapp is said to have heard it during a visit to "that sweet and refined village called Riseholme."
+In Mapp and Lucia it is further revealed that Lucia herself had invented it, one summer when Elizabeth had stayed at the Ambermere Arms.
 The lexicographer Eric Partridge suggested that in fact the term had originated in America in the 1880s.

 Lucia's celebrated recipe Lobster à la Riseholme was first served in Tilling in Mapp and Lucia.